pusher/cide/man/cide-debug.1.md

 DESCRIPTION
 -----------

-Sometimes it's useful to run commands inside of the same environment where the CI tests are run from.
+Sometimes it is useful to run commands inside of the same environment where the CI tests are run from.
 For example if an error doesn't reproduce on the developer's machine.